localstack/docs/content/en/user-guide/aws/bedrock/index.md

 ### Invoke a model

 You can use the [`InvokeModel`](https://docs.aws.amazon.com/bedrock/latest/APIReference/API_runtime_InvokeModel.html) API to send requests to a specific model.
-In this example, we'll use the Llama 3 model to process a simple prompt.
+In this example, we selected the Llama 3 model to process a simple prompt.
+However, the actual model will be defined by the `DEFAULT_BEDROCK_MODEL` environment variable.

 Run the following command: